peterlindsten/DCSTheWay/README.md

    If there is no `Export.lua` file already existing there, create it yourself, and it should include only the line above.

 4. Launch `TheWay.exe` and go fly!

+*Note: The newer web-based TheWay does NOT use a compatible lua file.
+You must use the right version*

 If you are updating from an older version, simply download the newest release, extract your new `The Way` folder ontop of your old one, replacing your existing files with the new ones.
 Also don't forget to copy your new `TheWay.lua` file into Saved Games, and override your old one there.